-- The Canada Emergency Wage Subsidy (“CEWS”) is now enacted for employers.
-The CEWS is a taxable subsidy that will cover 75% of the gross pay of your employees, for three 4-week periods March 15 to June 6, 2020, up to $847 per week per employee.
-For the first four periods, eligible employers must demonstrate a year over year decline in revenues of 15% for March and a 30% reduction for April or May 2020.
+- The Canada Emergency Wage Subsidy (“CEWS”) is available to most employers as a subsidy to help cover up to 75% of the gross pay of your employees, currently for 10 4-week periods March 15 to December 19, 2020, up to $847 per week per employee.
+For the first four periods, eligible employers must demonstrate a year over year decline in revenues of 15% for March and a 30% reduction for April, May or June 2020.
 Revenue comparisons can also be compared with the average of January and February 2020.
 Non-arms' length employees are eligible, but must have been hired before March 15, 2020.
-Application will be made via CRA's My Business Account portal or a web-based application.
+Application is made via CRA's My Business Account portal or a web-based application.
 For periods starting after July 5th, the subsidy rates are adjusted depending on your drop in revenues.
 In the Federal government's Economic Statement in November, the CEWS wil increase to a 75% wages subsidy if 70% drop in revenue is experienced for periods December 20, 2020 to March 13, 2020.
 Please contact us for further details as to how to implement CRA's adjusted subsidy claims for these periods.